MACD vs. RSI – Which Indicator Gives Better Trading Results?

 SELL: Sell if RSI is below 50, stop 1 Daily ATR, target 1 DailyATR

 Both MACD and RSI are similar in many ways.
 For instance, they are both momentum indicators used to determine the power of the market trend.
-However, many advanced traders apply these indicators to their trading strategies in different ways.
-As there is evidence that RSI has performed better in generating results compared to the results generated by the MACD indicator, this is not the case in every scenario.
+However, many advanced traders apply these indicators to their trading strategies differently.
+As there is evidence that RSI has performed better in generating results than the results generated by the MACD indicator, this is not the case in every scenario.
 However, the situation has also been otherwise in some instances.

-So, when it comes to comparing the two momentum indicators, to find out which one is better, it all depends on the trading scenarios in which one performs better than the other and generates more accurate results.
+So, when it comes to comparing the two momentum indicators to find out which is better, it all depends on the trading scenarios in which one performs better and generates more accurate results.

 The following are examples of a few scenarios, some of which are backed by researchers, in which one of the above indicators performs better.